Southern Television broadcast interruption: Event

-The interruption ceased shortly after the statement had been delivered, transmissions returning to normal shortly before the end of a Looney Tunes cartoon.
+The interruption ceased shortly after the statement had been delivered, transmissions returning to normal shortly after the beginning of the 1947 Merrie Melodies cartoon The Goofy Gophers.
 Later in the evening, Southern Television apologised for what it described as "a breakthrough in sound" for some viewers.
 ITN also reported on the incident in its own late-evening Saturday bulletin.

 Transcript

 A complete transcript of the message reads: